 This episode was directed by James Neilson the man behind the camera for The Magical World of Disney (1958-71) and a wide variety of genres.
 However, his role at Disney would have been more bizarre had Sebastian Cabot stayed on for one more episode.

 Cabot, himself had been a voice actor on the Disney animated productions of The Jungle Book (1967) and a narrator on The Magical World of Disney.
-William Castle, a famous actor and producer in the world of Horror was the shows executive producer.
+William Castle, a famous actor and producer in the world of Horror was the show executive producer.
 Castle producing and starring in films such as Rosemary’s Baby (1968).
-The soundtrack from this episode – with some of it sounding quite Psycho like – from Billy Goldenberg and Robert Prince.
+The soundtrack from this episode – with some of it sounding quite Psycho like – is from Billy Goldenberg and Robert Prince.

-This hour length episode felt about fifteen minutes too long, and it would (possibly) have added to the suspense more had many of those dream and flashback scenes been cut.
+This hour long episode felt about fifteen minutes too long, and it would (possibly) have added to the suspense more had many of those dream and flashback scenes been cut.
 The special effects were also amusing, including Gene Nelson’s head superimposed on a moth with this a laugh out loud moment.

 Notable special effects included those (possibly) inspired by 1970s groovy Madam Sin (1972) and as then “acted” out by Robert Wagner.
-These showing his character’s dying scenes from his point of view with soft focus camera effects implying his blurry vision and his then collapse from other weird camera angles.
+These showing his character’s death scenes from his point of view with soft focus camera effects implying his blurry vision and his then collapse from other weird camera angles.

 However, the best (read worse) was the moth itself which reminded me of that bat in Love at First Bite (1979), ie the moth at the end of a fishing line and dangled in front of the camera lens.
 In a case of curiosity killed the cat, Darlin Husband and I continued to watch this horror-comedy series watching the next episode Dark Vengeance, with Martin Sheen and his on-screen wife Kim Darby.